OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

     "/today",
 ```

 One of them should offer the "Open in app" option and the other should not.
-If you want to test them:

-- open the Notes app and create a new note
-- write the links including the domain
-- leave the editing mode in the Notes app
-- long-press the links to open them

-If we open the first one (`http://www.apple.com/shop/buy-iphone/iphone-xr`) it only offers the option to open it (in the browser).
+If we click on the first one (`http://www.apple.com/shop/buy-iphone/iphone-xr`) it only offers the option to open it (in the browser).

 ![Forbidden Universal Link](Images/Chapters/0x06h/forbidden_universal_link.png)

-If we open the second (`http://www.apple.com/today`) it shows options to open it in Safari and in "Apple Store":
+If we click on the second (`http://www.apple.com/today`) it shows options to open it in Safari and in "Apple Store":

 ![Allowed Universal Link](Images/Chapters/0x06h/allowed_universal_link.png)

-If we repeat the process and hook the `application:continueUserActivity:restorationHandler:` method using Frida we will see how it gets called as soon as we open the allowed universal link, use frida-trace for example:
+If we repeat the process and hook or trace the `application:continueUserActivity:restorationHandler:` method we will see how it gets called as soon as we open the allowed universal link.
+For this you can use frida-trace for example:

 ```javascript
 $ frida-trace -U "Apple Store" -m "*[* *restorationHandler*]"